gv2325/image-of-a-city/sections/proposal.md

 ### Methodology:
 Through the process of design thinking, the research intends to build and prototype with the VPS (Geospatial) API to create an interactive augmented reality method to collect and image these images of the city.
 Using the design thinking process in 6 phases over the course of an intense six weeks of exercise:
-Week 1:    > Conduct user research studies
+Week 1:    > Conduct user research studies <br/>
-Week 2:    > Defining the user problem and current experience Week 3:    > Ideate on the interaction between the users and the application Week 4:    > Build the prototype and test the interface with users Week 5:    > Iterate on the feedback from the users Week 6:    > Findings culminating the prototype with a website
+Week 2:    > Defining the user problem and current experience <br/>
+Week 3:    > Ideate on the interaction between the users and the application<br/>
+Week 4:    > Build the prototype and test the interface with users<br/>
+Week 5:    > Iterate on the feedback from the users<br/>
+Week 6:    > Findings culminating the prototype with a website<br/>

 ### Deliverables:
-Prototype - User Application
+Prototype - User Application<br/>
-Website of the prototype, process, and findings documentation
+Website of the prototype, process, and findings documentation<br/>